A majorization-minimization approach to variable selection using spike and slab priors: An extension to generalized linear models

-where $\theta$ is a parameter characterizing mean of the distribution, and $\varphi$ is a parameter characterizing dispersion of the distribution.
-Under the exponential family (\ref{glm.0}), variable $Y$ has properties such that $\mathbb{E}(Y|\ \theta,\varphi)=b^{\prime}(\theta)$, $Var(Y|\ \theta,\varphi)=b^{\prime\prime}(\theta)\varphi$.
-Denote $\nu=b^{\prime}(\theta)$.
-For a Generalized Linear Model, there exists a link function $\eta$ such that $\eta(\nu)=x^{T}\beta$.
-The link function gives a flexible connection between the mean function $\nu$ and the predictor $x^{T}\beta$, therefore a valid regression can be formulated under this parametrization.
-In addition, by definition, $\nu$ is parametrized by $\theta$, therefore for notation convenience, we may write $\theta = \theta(x^{T}\beta)$. \\ \\ For a practical inference concern, we will not assign a prior on $\varphi$ in the following Bayesian hierarchical formulation.
-We only assign priors on regression coefficients $\beta$ and covariate indices $\gamma$.
+For a practical inference concern, we will not assign a prior on $\varphi$ in the following Bayesian hierarchical formulation.
+We only assign priors on regression coefficients~$\beta$ and covariate indices\vadjust{\goodbreak} $\gamma$.
 The inference concern arises from the fact that the estimation of $\varphi$ is dependent on the function $d(y,\varphi)$, and in general, $d(y,\varphi)$ is case dependent.
 We will launch an investigation on how to assign a prior on $\varphi$ in the future, but at present we only focus on inference based on priors on $\beta$ and $\gamma$.
-Now consider the following logarithm of the joint density function
+Now consider the logarithm of the joint density function

-The first term in (\ref{glm.1}) is the logarithm of joint sampling density over $i=1,2,\cdots,n$, and the second and third terms are the logarithm of the priors on $\beta$ and covariate indices $\gamma$, respectively.
-To modify (\ref{glm.1}) for BAVA-MIO estimation, we first multiply (\ref{glm.1}) with $\varphi$.
-We then apply a majorization-minimization techinque to obtain an approximation to the $l_{0}$ norm penalty.
-The BAVA-MIO estimator of $\beta$ is defined as the minimizer of the approximated objective, which can be obtained by the following iteration scheme
+The first term in (\ref{glm1}) is the logarithm of joint sampling density over $i=1,2,\ldots,n$, and the second and third terms are logarithms of the priors on $\beta$ and covariate indices $\gamma$, respectively.
+To modify (\ref{glm1}) for BAVA-MIO estimation, we first multiply (\ref{glm1}) with $\varphi$.
+We then apply a majorization--minimization technique to obtain an approximation to the $l_{0}$ norm penalty.
+The BAVA-MIO estimator of $\beta$ is defined as the minimizer of the approximate objective, which can be obtained by the following iteration scheme:

-where $\rho = \varphi[\log2\pi\varphi(1-\kappa)^{2}(\lambda\kappa^{2})^{-1}]/2$, and $\widehat{\phi}^{(m)}=\lim_{\tau_{3}\rightarrow 0}[\log(1+\tau_{3}^{-1})(|\widehat{\beta}^{(m)}|+\tau_{3})]^{-1}$.
-Further by differentiating (\ref{glm.1.1}) with respect to $\beta$, and setting the derivatives to zero, we obtain the subgradient equations of $\beta$, which are given by
+where $\rho= \varphi[\log2\pi\varphi(1-\kappa)^{2}(\lambda\kappa ^{2})^{-1}]/2$ and $\widehat{\phi}^{(m)}=\lim_{\tau_{3}\rightarrow 0}[\log(1+\tau_{3}^{-1})\times (|\widehat{\beta}^{(m)}|+\tau_{3})]^{-1}$.
+Further, by differentiating (\ref{glm11}) with respect to $\beta$, and setting the derivatives to zero, we obtain the subgradient equations of $\beta$, which are given by